KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 This article describes the KeyboardKit styling engine.

-While native iOS keyboards provide few ways to customize the look and feel, KeyboardKit keyboards can be customized to great extent.
+While native iOS keyboards provide few ways to customize the look and feel, KeyboardKit keyboards can be to great extent.

+Most KeyboardKit views have a corresponding ``SwiftUI/View`` extension that lets you apply a custom style.
+This is however not yet supported by ``KeyboardView``, since its styles need to be dynamic.
+KeyboardKit 9. will aim to fix this, to make styling easier.

 👑 [KeyboardKit Pro][Pro] unlocks a theme engine and many themes.
 Information about Pro features can be found at the end of this article.

-> Important: The ``KeyboardStyle`` namespace will probably be removed in KeyboardKit 9.0, together with the ``KeyboardStyleProvider``.
-Keyboard styles will then be applied with SwiftUI view modifiers.

-## Terminology

-KeyboardKit uses different names for different ways to style keyboards.

-* A ``KeyboardStyle`` style is *static* and can be applied to certain views, using view modifiers with the same name prefix as the view.
-* A ``KeyboardStyleProvider`` is *dynamic* and provides context-based styles, which is currently required for more complex views.
-* A ``KeyboardTheme`` is a *static* style provider that can define, reuse and share styles.